joe-plumb-notes/architecture/az-300-notes.md

 ### Functions
 - Functions count as serverless if you configure them this way.
 Also LogicApps and service fabric.
-	- Deploying Function app, you get to choose the hosting plan.
-If you choose consumption, this is true serverless.
+	- Deploying Function app, you get to choose the hosting plan. *If you choose consumption, this is true serverless*.
 App Service hosting is PaaS.
 	- You can sign your own custom domain and have a function app respond to this
 	- Pricing is very cheap - 400,000 GB-s execution time and 1 million executions for free - so great for pieces of code that are not run frequently as you end up staying on the free tier.
 	- Windows or Linux - a Linux Function app allows you to deploy a container as your function.
-- Functions need a storage account, for the code, logs, etc.
+- *Functions need a storage account, for the code, logs, etc*.
 - Portal interface to author, and lots of predefined templates (HTTP trigger, Timers, Azure Queue Storage Trigger, Blob Storage Trigger (whenever a new file gets added to storage, log it in a database for example), IoT Hub)
 - Can also integrate a function with other services, e.g. Excel table, CosmosDB, OneDrive, Blob, Table Storage,